 >8 years and < 15 years prior to 10 Nov 2021

 |10 Nov 2006 to 10 Nov 2013 (inclusive)|

 * The official date of the PhD is defined as the year in which the PhD was conferred, i.e. the year stated on the official PhD certificate.
 Please read section 3 of the Call Document for information on the key eligibility criteria for the programme.

 A single submission via the Council’s online submission system, followed by a two-step evaluation process.
 All applications to the programme will be evaluated by an international panel supported by remote peer reviewers, across four panel domains:

 - Physical Sciences and Engineering (PE)

-Applicants who proceed to Step 2 will attend an interview in Dublin.
+Applicants who proceed to Step 3 will participate in an interview.

 *Please note that the timings provided here are indicative and may be subject to change by the Council